 The Minnesota Varsity process will unfold over the next months:

 • Young musicians (instrumental and vocal) are invited to enter Minnesota Varsity by submitting their performance recording via an online entry process.
 (Be sure to read this year's rules first!)
-MPR staff will review all entries to determine a first round of finalists – 10 "Featured Artists".
+MPR staff will review all entries to determine a first round of finalists - no more than 15 "Featured Artists".

 • Next, an MPR audio engineer will make professional recordings of the Featured Artists' performances in MPR's Maud Moon Weyerhaeuser Studio and help them sound their best.
 Excerpts from the recordings will be played on-air on Classical MPR, with accompanying biographical and recorded interview materials.

 • NOTE: Minnesota Varsity is open to young music performers and composers who are able and available to complete all their responsibilities if selected as a Featured or Showcase Artist or a Featured or Showcase Composer.
-If, for any reason, you are unable to complete your responsibilities you must inform Minnesota Varsity at the time you are selected and Minnesota Varsity reserves the right to disqualify you and substitute another performer or composer.
+If, for any reason, you're unable to complete your responsibilities, you must inform Minnesota Varsity at the time you are selected and Minnesota Varsity reserves the right to disqualify you and substitute another performer or composer.

 What are this year's entry categories?

 This year, a Minnesota Varsity Entrant must enter in one of the following categories: